ajackson149/CS4337-Project/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+## CS4347 Database Project

+Just a project for school

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two important folders:

-- `src`: the folder to maintain sources
+- `src`: the folder for Main.java and input files
-- `lib`: the folder to maintain dependencies
+- `output`: the folder for output files

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+Shoot me a message on discord if you have trouble with anything.